 -From Safety To Where.... ?, Joy Division

 Joy Division’s final album, Closer, is Curtis’s elaborate musical suicide note.
 His widow Deborah, in her book ‘Touching from a Distance’ alluded to the possibility that his death was planned quite early – that it was always on the cards he would kill himself, and assure his fame – which is quite a chilling thought.
 Certainly by the time Closer came around, his plans were quite far advanced, from the artwork (Jesus dead on a marble slab), to the title (closer, of course, to death).
-When his girlfriend, Annik heard it, she apparently went to Tony Wilson of Factory Records, crying, and said “Don’t you realize, he means it?” to which Wilson replied “Of course he doesn’t mean it, it’s art!”
+When his girlfriend, Annik heard it, she said to Tony Wilson of Factory Records: “Don’t you realize, he means it?”
+Wilson replied “Of course he doesn’t mean it, it’s art!”

 Listening to Closer is a sobering, moving, emotional experience.
 There is unrelenting darkness and hopelessness, yet a sense of cold, remote beauty too; a sense of finality, of mourning, a sense that winter in time must turn to spring.
 Nothing can live in darkness forever – and Joy Division’s metamorphosis into New Order’s Ibiza pop color was a direct expression of that.
 Out of dark, comes light.

 Praise to the glory of loved ones now gone